zorrowang/LeetCode/docs/Languages/Java/data-structure/List.md

 - _Object[] toArray()_: Returns an array containing all of the elements in this list in proper sequence (from first to last element).

-- _<T> T[] toArray(T[] a)_: Returns an array containing all of the elements in this list in proper sequence (from first to last element); the runtime type of the returned array is that of the specified array.

-Note: casting to array is hard to use (not well-implemented).
+- _<T> T[] toArray(T[] a)_: Returns an array containing all of the elements in this list in proper sequence (from first to last element); the runtime type of the returned array is that of the specified array. **Note**: casting to array is hard to use (not well-implemented).
 I'd recommend to write a function to do so.

 ```java
 List<String> list = new ArrayList<>();